 Has Anybody Considered an AngularJS Powered Theme?

-Added by Anonymous about 3 years ago
+Added by Anonymous over 3 years ago

 Searching the site (messages, wiki, issues, etc) turned up nothing relating to AngularJS at all, so hopefully this post will spark some interest. :)

 I stumbled onto lightmine.js just now, which appears to be an attempt to make a standalone interface using Redmine's API to access data.
 Unfortunately it doesn't really seem to have any active development and it's far from usable in it's current state..

 Since Angular is quite simply a front-end framework, and since Angular apps are launched by JS files loaded from an initial html file, perhaps this could work quite nicely in a Redmine theme environment.
 I don't quite follow Ruby all that well though, so I'm not sure if a theme's asset files alone would be enough to achieve this properly.
 If not, I imagine the simplest route to take would be to have the theme dependant on a plugin that overrides the active template engine.

 This post on AmberBit makes it seem rather simple to setup from a "new Rails project" point of view, however I have no experience there, so that's just a wild (and possibly bad) guess.
 How does this idea compare to Redmine's existing structure?